aws-samples/hyperledger-on-kubernetes/fabric-main/Troubleshooting.md

 ```

 Turns out the Fabric log files, which are written to stderr, were becoming huge and causing the pod to run low on resources.
 I changed the log entries to INFO instead of DEBUG.
+I also increased the size of the volume attached to the peer nodes,
+from 20G to 200G.

 This manifested itself as what seemed like a completely unrelated error.
 Fabric loves to use this error message for all
 sorts of things.
 In this case it was because the peer had been evicted, a new peer started in its place, the NLB was now